sasever/azureHDInsight/README.md

 ```
 Because HDinsight privatelink cluster have Standart load balancers isntead of basic, we need to congfigure a NAT solution or Firewall to route the outbound traffic to the HDInSight Resource manager IPs.
 1. Create a Firewall in a dedicated firewall subnet.
-1. Create a route table
+1. Create a route table.
-1. Configure Firewall app and network rules and routing table accourding to [this guidance](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-restrict-outbound-traffic)
+1. Configure Firewall app and network rules and routing table accourding to [this guidance](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-restrict-outbound-traffic).
 1. Associate the routing table with the HDInsight Subnet.

 The network and service architecture will be like below before provisioning: